 Pumpkin Hazelnut Butter Cups are the perfect cozy winter treat.

-With Halloween behind us and fall unofficially coming to a close (I saw Christmas decorations in the stores yesterday, guys), I wanted to get one last pumpkin-focussed recipe on the blog.
+With Halloween behind us and fall unofficially coming to a close (I saw Christmas decorations in the stores yesterday, guys), I wanted to get one last pumpkin-focused recipe on the blog.
 This isn’t your ordinary, in-your-face, pumpkin spice recipe.
 The pumpkin and pumpkin spice flavours are quite subtle here; and when blended effortlessly into raw, toasted hazelnuts and a myriad of seasonal spices and flavourings, the combination becomes earthy, but sweet; crunchy on the outside with a gooey inside; and profoundly flavourful, yet understated–they are a unique little treat

 Don’t let the word pumpkin fool you into thinking that this is a fall-only treat, though.
 Because of its subtlety, they’re perfectly acceptable to make all winter long.
 And to my US friends, if you make these, you’re either going to be the best Thanksgiving host or the best Thanksgiving guest at your holiday celebrations this year.
 Let me explain:

 If you’re going to be a Thanksgiving guest this year, you can make these cups as a delightful hostess gift.
 Wrap them in a beautiful box or tin as a thoughtful way to say thanks.